 Example: In a 2023 decision of the Tennessee State Board of Equalization, a taxpayer appealed the disqualification and assessed rollback taxes involving Greenbelt property she inherited after her mother passed away.
 The board reversed the disqualification and abated the rollback taxes because the assessor failed to provide the taxpayer with notice of the pending disqualification (if any notice was provided, it was sent to the deceased, and not the current owner) as required by law.528

 528 Tennessee State Board of Equalization Decision No. 142571 (Aug.
 31, 2023).

+Example: In 2024, the Tennessee State Board of Equalization voided a Greenbelt rollback assessment which had been imposed due to the property owner’s failure to apply for Greenbelt status after a change of ownership.
+The taxpayer credibly demonstrated to the board that: (1) they did not receive any notice of disqualification until they received their tax bill long after the reapplication deadline; (2) a history of mail theft from their property and neighboring properties; and (3) the signature on the certified mail receipt for the notice of disqualification was not genuine.
+Because the taxpayer successfully demonstrated that the notice of disqualification was never received, and because the taxpayer immediately filed a successful late application upon learning that their property had been disqualified, the board found that the taxpayer substantially satisfied all late application requirements, and therefore voided the rollback assessment.

+Planning Point: Tennessee does not provide exceptions for “reasonable cause” for failing to comply with Greenbelt application or reapplication requirements.

 Rollback taxes are worth the difference between the amount of taxes the taxpayer paid over the previous three years, and the amount of taxes the taxpayer would have had to pay but for the present use valuation.
 Rollback taxes are payable from the date the assessor provides written notice of the taxes to the taxpayer, but do not become delinquent until March 1 of the following year.
 If only a portion of the land is disqualified, the rollback taxes are levied proportionally according to the portion of disqualified land.529